 Most cats react to the sound of sudden noises, so making a ruckus when you see them near your plant could be enough to steer them away.
 Even something as simple as a firm “psst” noise can stop them in their tracks.

 You can try shaking a noisy can or a plastic water bottle filled with screws or pennies.

 You can concoct your own cat deterrent spray with ingredients you probably already have in your home.
 Here are a few recipes to try.

 Mix white vinegar and water in a 1:1 ratio in a spray bottle.
-Swirl the liquids together to mix them and add one squirt of dish soap to the mix.
-Put the lid on the spray bottle and shake well to combine.
+Swirl the liquids to mix them, and add one squirt of dish soap to the mix.
+Put the lid on the spray bottle, and shake well to combine.
 Spray this around your plant pots to deter your cat from getting near them.

-Add two cups of water to a pot and bring it to a boil.
-Add one cup of orange peels to the pot and lower the heat and allow the mixture to simmer for 20 minutes.
+Add 2 cups of water to a pot, and bring it to a boil.
+Add 1 cup of orange peels to the pot, lower the heat, and allow the mixture to simmer for 20 minutes.
 Remove from heat and cool.

 Boil 2 cups of water over the stove.
-Once it’s boiling, add two teaspoons of cinnamon and dried rosemary.
+Once it’s boiling, add 2 teaspoons of cinnamon and dried rosemary.
 Stir the concoction together and leave it to stand overnight.

-Add half a cup of apple cider vinegar in the morning and pour the mixture into a spray bottle.
+Add 1/2 cup of apple cider vinegar in the morning, and pour the mixture into a spray bottle.
 Shake well to combine.
 The idea is to spray this near the plants to deter the cat from getting close to them.